eromano/ci-alarm/README.md

 >Ci-alarm is a  node.js slack bot to help you to communicate with Travis CI.

 With this bot you can :
-* Get in yor slack chat all the info about your repository
+* Get in yor slack chat all the info about your Travis Ci and repositories
 * Restart Build
 * Turn on a light alarm through GPIO of the Raspberry Pi when your Travis build fail